You Have a Dishwasher in THAT??

 The dishwasher takes a lot of electricity compared to our other appliances.
 But the 30 minute quick wash cycle will usually do the job just fine, and it can be powered with reasonable sized house battery.
 We've consistently been able to run it on a sunny day with our four 100 watt solar panels and our small 100 amp-hour AGM battery.

-Check out the model dishwasher we're using here.
-Another option with a lower price and slightly more compact design is the VESTA built-in dishwasher (also on Amazon here).
+An option aside from the Fisher and Paykel model with a lower price and slightly more compact design is the VESTA built-in RV dishwasher.
 If you have the space for it, a full counter-height dishwasher with a slim 18" width might be a good fit for your space.
 Furrion makes an 18" dishwasher for the RV industry, and there are quite a few vendors who offer slim household model dishwashers.

 If you're looking for a portable solution that doesn't require modifying your cabinetry, there are some counter-top dishwasher options.
 But built-in is the way to go if you can, since you won't have to sacrifice precious counter space.
 You're going to be using this appliance all the time, so it makes sense for it to have a permanent home.